 - How do you develop a testing program?

-- What are the two areas for which recovery exercises are performed?
+- What are the two areas where we perform recovery exercises?

-- Are exercises for business continuity and IT recovery always performed separately?
+- Do you perform exercises for business continuity and IT recovery separately?

 - What exercises should your organization be performing?